 CLASSIFICATION NUMBER 1198

-IMMEDIATE SUPERVISOR Vice President for Diversity and Inclusion
+IMMEDIATE SUPERVISOR Assistant Vice President for Multicultural Services

-The Executive Director, Multicultural Resource Center (MRC) and Programs provides leadership and support for the establishment and achievement of underrepresented student recruiting and retention goals, administers the MRC, and develops programs that serve the needs of multicultural and diverse student populations.
-Responsibilities include direct supervision of the MRC, program development for TRIO and the Multicultural Program Highway, oversight of early access to higher education conferences, campus warming initiatives, heritage month programs, and special pipeline programs and education projects.
-The Executive Director, MRC and Programs serves as a liaison to University guests, underrepresented organizations, and community constituents such as the Springfield Public Schools.
-The Executive Director, MRC and Programs provides direction and input into student leadership development activities as needed and creates materials and aligns resources that provide advice and direction to prospective students and parents on admission requirements, lifestyle expectations, and relevant services.
-The Executive Director, MRC and Programs initiates, plans, and coordinates special events such as Multicultural Recruitment Day, assists in writing, editing, and distributing strategies for underrepresented student recruitment publications and brochures, and promotes cultural awareness by coordinating the educational series associated with ethnic heritage months, i.e., African American Heritage Month, Hispanic Heritage Month, Native American Heritage Month, Asian American Heritage Month, and the King Holiday Celebration.
-The Executive Director, MRC and Programs provides general coordination of the activities and services of the MRC and directs capstone retention efforts to assist with the overall success of the underrepresented student population.
+The Executive Director, Multicultural Programs provides leadership and support for the establishment and achievement of retention initiatives, develops programs that serve the needs of diverse student populations, and promotes academic enhancement efforts in support of the mission of the University.
+Responsibilities include program development and oversight of initiatives to promote inclusivity between groups on campus, history and cultural programs, and special pipeline programs and education projects.
+The Executive Director, Multicultural Programs provides direction and input into student leadership development activities as needed, promotes cultural awareness by coordinating the educational series associated with history and cultural activities and ethnic heritage months, i.e., African American Heritage Month, Hispanic Heritage Month, Native American Heritage Month, Asian American Heritage Month, and LGBT History Month.
+The Executive Director, Multicultural Programs provides general coordination and leadership of the activities and services of the MRC, the MRC Annex, the LGBTQ Resource Center, and other events designed to bring groups and individuals together.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills: Management skills in the development of recruitment goals and objectives and the selection and supervision of professional, clerical and student employees is required.
+Skills: Management skills in the development of goals and objectives and the selection and supervision of professional, clerical, and student employees are required.
 Effective decision making skills are required.
 Strong verbal and written communication skills are required.
 Excellent interpersonal skills are required.
-Awareness and sensitivity to the issues related to the recruitment and retention of underrepresented students are required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Awareness and sensitivity to the issues related to the recruitment and retention of underrepresented students, LGBTQ students, and other historically marginalized and oppressed groups of students are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures, experiences, and backgrounds is required.

-Other: A valid Missouri driver’s license is required.
-The position requires evening and weekend work as well as overnight travel.
+Other: The position requires evening and weekend work as well as periodic overnight travel.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-2. Develops and maintains effective working relationships with community support organizations and leaders from underrepresented communities by networking and developing new relationships.
+1. Develops and maintains effective working relationships with community support organizations and leaders from minority communities by networking and developing new relationships.

-3. Promotes the recruitment and retention of multicultural students for leadership of campus student organizations by showcasing student academic, scholarly, social, and civic achievements in MRC marketing and promotional materials.
+3. Promotes the recruitment and retention of multicultural students for leadership of campus student organizations by showcasing student academic, scholarly, social, and civic achievements in Multicultural Resource Center (MRC) marketing and promotional materials.

-4. Helps to enhance the University experience for all students, with emphasis on underrepresented groups, by advertising and assisting student organizations in developing sustainable cross-cultural activities, resolutions, and ongoing initiatives such as study groups, homecoming partnerships, and community service projects.
+4. Helps to enhance the University experience for all students, with emphasis on underrepresented and historically marginalized groups, by advertising and assisting student organizations in developing sustainable cross-cultural activities, resolutions, and ongoing initiatives such as study groups, homecoming partnerships, and community service projects.

-5. Encourages increased cultural awareness of students, faculty, staff, and the local community by initiating, planning, and coordinating annual occurrences such as African American Heritage Month, Hispanic Heritage Month, Native American Heritage Month, Asian American Heritage Month, and the King Holiday Celebration.
+5. Encourages increased historical and cultural awareness of students, faculty, staff, and the local community by initiating, planning, and coordinating annual occurrences such as LGBT History Month, African American Heritage Month, Hispanic Heritage Month, Native American Heritage Month, Asian American Heritage Month, and the King Holiday Celebration.

-6. Enhances the multicultural experience, retention, and academic opportunities of students by managing the Multicultural Resource Center for the attraction of the entire student body.
+6. Enhances the multicultural experience, retention, and academic opportunities of students by managing the Multicultural Resource Center and the MRC Annex for the attraction of the entire student body.

-8. Establishes the viability of the MRC by effectively supervising the Assistant Director, support staff, and student employees, advising on the progress of the MRC, compiling, organizing, and analyzing data on student retention programming, maintaining fiscal integrity, and preparing various reports for the perusal of the Vice President for Diversity and Inclusion.
+7. Establishes the viability of the Office of Multicultural Programs by effectively supervising the staff and student employees, advising on the progress of the MRC, MRC Annex, LGBTQ Resource Center, compiling, organizing, and analyzing data on student retention programming, maintaining fiscal integrity, and preparing various reports.

-10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Vice President for Diversity and Inclusion.
+9. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President for Multicultural Services.

-11. Contributes to the overall success of the Division for Diversity and Inclusion by performing all other duties as assigned.
+10. Contributes to the overall success of the Division of Student Affairs by performing all other duties as assigned.

-The Executive Director, MRC and Programs is supervised by the Vice President for Diversity and Inclusion and supervises full-time, part-time, and student employees.
+The Executive Director, Multicultural Programs is supervised by the Assistant Vice President of Multicultural Services and supervises full-time staff, part-time staff, and student employees.